 PREVENTION LOCKS: All outside entryways and inside security doors must be double-cylinder deadbolts with moveable collars.
 The deadbolt should have at least a one-inch toss containing a solidified steel insert and be safeguarded by a lock guard.

 PADLOCKS must be of hardened steel, mounted on bolted hasps, and always locked to prevent exchange.
-Identification numbers need to be filed off to prevent new secrets from being made.
+Identification numbers need to be filed to prevent new secrets from being made.

 DOORS (all outside or security doors) must be of a concrete building, metal lined, and protected with heavy metal crossbars.
 Jams around doors need to be healthy.
 All exposed hinges ought to be pinned to prevent removal.

 WINDOWS ought to have secure locks.
 Burglar-resistant glass treatments are likewise recommended.
 An example would be the installation of a polyester security movie.
-Nevertheless, this should be utilized in conjunction with the alarm’s glass break sensing unit.
+Nevertheless, this should be utilized with the alarm’s glass break sensing unit.
 Heavy metal grates might be used on windows of high vulnerability (such as rear windows).
 Check with the Fire Marshall for safety specifications.

 CASH REGISTER needs to be kept in plain view from outside the building to be easily kept an eye on and exposed when empty and not in use.

 SAFE needs to be fire-resistant, burglar-resistant, anchored safely, and in plain view.
 Leave it revealed when it is empty, and use it to lock up prized possessions when closed.
 Modification is the combination whenever somebody with access to it leaves your employment.